-Where business enterprises are concerned, sexual harassment is a form of discrimination that refers to illegal sexual conduct in the workplace.
-It may be experienced by employees of any gender.
-In fact it may extend beyond gender to encompass offensive conduct toward those of any sexual orientation, gender identity, gender expression, and more.
+Sexual harassment is a form of discrimination that refers to illegal sexual conduct in the workplace.
+It may be experienced by employees of any gender, sexual orientation, gender identity, and gender expression.

 What are the Effects of Sexual Harassment in the Workplace?

 When sexual harassment occurs at work, the harm done can reach far beyond the individuals immediately involved

 - Effects on the Victim: Psychological/Emotional Impact (anxiety, depression, fear, low self-esteem); Physical Impact (muscle aches, headaches, high blood pressure, digestive problems); Financial Impact if employee leaves due to harassment (loss of income, negative impact on earning potential and career trajectory); Potential negative impact on reputation

 - Effects on the Organization: Low employee morale/productivity; Financial impact; Loss of reputation